ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Envelope:

 : the metadata added to the Statement by the Issuer to make it a Claim.
-It contains the identity of the issuer and other information to help Verifiers identify the Artifact referred in the statement.
-A Claim binds the Envelope to the statement.
-In COSE, the envelope consists of protected headers.
+It contains the identity of the issuer and other information to help Verifiers identify the Artifact referred in the Statement.
+A Claim binds the Envelope to the Statement.
+In COSE, the Envelope consists of protected headers.

 Feed:

 : An identifier chosen by the Issuer for the Artifact.
 For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of claims about the same Artifact.
- In COSE, feed is one of the protected headers of the envelope.
+ In COSE, Feed is one of the protected headers of the Envelope.

 Ledger: